 These draconian city controls are not for the purpose of making things attractive.
 Often they have the opposite result, preserving ugly, inconsequential buildings or city blocks.

 Gutsy developers with common sense have been known to bulldoze worthless structures in the night, accepting fines and the wrath of city hall in order to erect vitally needed new buildings over the obstinacy of Luddites practicing pernicious preservation.

 The city is bounded by two small rivers and ignores them.
 They are all but invisible and there's no waterfront, aside from a footpath.
-City voices occasionally rise to lecture the county on what to do on its side of the water.
+The county has developed recreation areas on the river.

 That footpath was a fully adequate graveled nature trail until the city paved it.
 They actually took a nature trail and paved it.
 Then they painted a white line down the middle.

 Why?
 The newspaper quoted the jackass responsible: "It became apparent with bikes, walkers, and dogs off leash that we need to provide people with some direction to stay to the right."
 He cited "several incidents in which loose dogs toppled bikers."

 The white line is to tell unleashed dogs which side to stay on.

 Sometimes government begins where common sense leaves off.

 One of the steps discussed in recent years was revoking the city charter and reverting to a town.
 Given our provincialism it wasn't a bad idea.
 We elect folks to city council chosen by their attitude, not a record of management.
 In fact, management or business background usually results in a failure to win party nomination.
 The city runs well only because we use the city manager form, hiring professionals to run the place.

 So of course some talk of dumping that and going to the strong mayor system.
 "Replace the pro with Bozo."
 That was a plank in the 2009 GOP platform.
 Until 2013 they hadn't fielded a credible candidate in decades.